dart-lang/site-www/src/_guides/language/sound-dart.md

 to assign a list of Dogs to a list of Cats.

 <aside class="alert alert-info" markdown="1">
-**Note:** As of release 1.21, only DDC implements these runtime checks, but support in other tools is coming.
+**Note:** As of release 1.21, only dartdevc implements these runtime checks, but support in other tools is coming.
 </aside>